Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Notice

-We recommend not to delay treatment of nerve compression
+We recommend not delaying treatment of nerve compression

 Rest and conservative treatment are usually sufficient for patients to fully recover within days or weeks.
-If the oppression lasts only a short time, there are usually no long-term problems.
-Once the pressure on the nerve is relieved, its functionality is fully restored.
-If the nerve is pinched for a prolonged period of time, permanent changes and chronic pain can occur.
+If the compression lasts only a short time, there are usually no long-term problems.
+Once the pressure on the nerve has eased, full functionality is restored.
+If the nerve is pinched for a longer period of time, permanent changes and chronic pain may occur.
 [11]

-The first recommendation for nerve compression is usually to keep the affected area at rest.
-Activities or movements that have caused distress and exacerbate the problem should be avoided.
+The first recommendation is usually to keep the affected area at rest.
+Activities or movements that caused the compression and exacerbate the discomfort should be avoided.

-Further action depends on the severity and cause of the oppression.
+Further action depends on the severity and cause of the compression.

 If it is necessary to take medication, it is usually: